MarcDrexler/3Commas.BulkEditor/README.md

 - .NET Framework 4.7.2 (which already might be installed on your Windows machine)
 - 3Commas API key and secret

+Note: By default, API keys are not stored on your computer and must be entered again the next time the application is started.
+There is an option to persist ApiKey and Secret.
+However, use is at your own risk.
+Other programs could read this information.

 ## Installer

 I use MS ClickOnce for installation and updates.